Dice

 Reckon we’ll be eatin’ ’em clear through next spring.

-other spellings: beaucoups, boo-koos, boo coos, bukus, and bukoos
+variations: beaucoups, boo-koos, boo coos, bukus, bukoos

 ★ If you’ve got boocoos of somethin’, you ain’t runnin’ out anytime soon. ★

-Origin
+Origin and Etymology

 From the French word "beaucoup," meaning "many" or "a lot."
 Likely filtered into Southern English through military contact (especially in Louisiana) and spread into Appalachian speech.

-Notes
+Usage Notes

 "Boocoos" is informal and often exaggerated for effect - it can mean "a lot" literally or just "more than usual."